 The first step in challenging these distortions involves identifying them.

 Once you know what you’re dealing with, try:

-- Looking for evidence.
-Challenge yourself to come up with three pieces of evidence supporting the conclusion that everyone hates you.
+- Looking for evidence: Challenge yourself to come up with three pieces of evidence supporting the conclusion that everyone hates you.
 Then, find three pieces of evidence to refute this.
 Which list makes more sense?

 A good distraction can help occupy your mind and redirect your focus from unwanted thoughts.

 What’s more, distractions that involve spending time with others can open the doors to new interactions and social connections.
-This can make it easier to shake the feeling everyone hates you.
+This can make it easier to shake the feeling that everyone hates you.

 People sometimes confuse healthy anger and frustration with hatred.

 Remaining “in a fight” can contribute to emotional tension and distress for everyone involved.
-It’s also worth noting that the longer conflict continues, the more likely other people will get drawn in.
+It’s also worth noting that the longer a conflict continues, the more likely other people will get drawn in.

 Consider this example: